Jump (DaBaby song)

-"Jump" is a song by American rapper DaBaby featuring YoungBoy Never Broke Again, released on April 17, 2020, as the eighth track from YoungBoy's second studio album, Blame It on Baby.
+"Jump" is a song by American rapper DaBaby featuring fellow American rapper YoungBoy Never Broke Again, released on April 17, 2020, as the eighth track from DaBaby's third studio album, Blame It on Baby.
 The bouncy trap beat sees DaBaby and YoungBoy going back and forth about their success.

 Composition

 The song is built around a heavy baseline which builds the melody for both DaBaby and YoungBoy.
-DJ K.i.D and Rocco Did It Again! use squeaky and electronic instrumentals to enhance the song's trap beat.
+Rocco Did It Again! and DJ K.i.D use squeaky and electronic instrumentals to enhance the song's trap beat.

 Critical reception

 HipHopDX's Scott Glaysher noted that the song "isn't easy on the ears" and "sounds like a chaotic carnival of bad rhymes and even worse ad-libs."
 Listing it as one of the most forward on the album, Pitchfork's Dani Blum notes that the track is "familiarly propulsive," however it shows "YoungBoy Never Broke Again doing his best DaBaby impression."